Percona-Lab/mongoDB-workload-generator/README.md

 # Workload Generator for MongoDB

+## Overview
-Workload Generator for MongoDB  was designed to help MongoDB users effortlessly generate data and simulate workloads for both sharded and non-sharded clusters.
-The generated workloads include standard CRUD operations, reflecting real-world usage patterns of a MongoDB environment.
+The Workload Generator for MongoDB is a powerful tool designed to help users effortlessly generate data and simulate workloads against both sharded and non-sharded MongoDB clusters.
+The tool supports all standard CRUD (Create, Read, Update, Delete) operations, allowing for the creation of realistic performance tests that reflect real-world usage patterns.

+## Key Features
-Additionally, the tool supports the creation of realistic workloads by incorporating all CRUD operations through a set of queries that simulate common usage scenarios.
-Users can also define custom queries to run against collections created by the tool, further enhancing its flexibility and applicability.
+Realistic Workload Simulation: By default, the generator creates a mixed workload of all CRUD operations based on common usage scenarios.
+For more targeted testing, it allows users to define custom queries to run against the generated collections, providing a high degree of flexibility.

-While the tool provides extensive configuration capabilities, it requires minimal setup — only basic connection details are needed.
-It is user-friendly, does not require compilation, and offers a high level of flexibility.
+Ease of Use: While offering extensive configuration capabilities, the tool requires minimal setup.
+It is user-friendly, requires no compilation, and only needs basic MongoDB connection details to get started.

-The application was developed and tested using Python 3.
-As such, Python 3 is recommended for optimal compatibility.
-If upgrading is not feasible, modifications to the scripts may be necessary to support older Python versions.

-The tool is optimized to utilize as many CPU cores as desired on the host system and supports the configuration of an arbitrary number of threads.
-The number of CPUs and threads refers to the available cores and threads on the source host running the workload generator.
-The more resources available, the greater the potential load that can be generated against the destination server.
-This enables high parallelism, making the tool ideal for generating large-scale workloads and conducting effective stress tests on MongoDB clusters.
+High-Performance Load Generation: The tool is optimized to leverage multiple CPU cores and a configurable number of threads on the host system.
+This high level of parallelism makes it ideal for generating large-scale workloads and conducting effective stress tests on MongoDB clusters.
+The more resources available on the host machine, the greater the potential load that can be generated.

+## A Unique Approach to Benchmarking
+Unlike typical benchmarking utilities, the Workload Generator for MongoDB functions as a highly customized application simulator.
+While standard benchmarking tools are designed for comparing different databases with generic workloads, this tool's greatest strength is its ability to mimic specific application behavior.
+Using JSON files, users can define not just data shapes and indexes but also complex, multi-step custom queries.

+This makes it the ideal solution for:

+* Simulating an application's exact workload to test database performance under realistic conditions.
+* Validating schema changes and their impact on performance.
+* Fine-tuning indexes for specific query patterns.

+Additionally, the tool includes a "generic" mode for simpler use cases.
+This mode functions more like a standard benchmark tool, allowing users to quickly measure the raw performance of find, update, delete, and insert operations without needing to configure a custom workload.

+## System Requirements
+The application was developed and tested using Python 3, which is the recommended version for optimal compatibility.
+Modifications to the scripts may be necessary to support older Python versions if upgrading is not feasible.

 #### Pre-reqs